mathworks-ref-arch/matlab-on-aws/releases/R2023a/README.md

 | **Optional user inline command** | Provide an optional inline shell command to run on machine launch.
 For example, to set an environment variable CLOUD=AWS, use this command excluding the angle brackets: \<echo -e "export CLOUD=AWS" \| tee -a /etc/profile.d/setenvvar.sh && source /etc/profile>.
 To run an external script, use this command excluding the angle brackets: \<wget -O /tmp/my-script.sh "https://www.example.com/script.sh" && bash /tmp/my-script.sh>.
 Find the logs at '/var/log/mathworks/startup.log'. |

->**Note**: If you chose to associate an IAM role above you'll need to acknowledge that it may create IAM resources in the Capabilities before creating the stack.
+>**Note**: In the capabilities section, you must acknowledge that AWS Cloudformation might create IAM resources and autoexpand nested templates when creating the stack.

 3. Click the **Create Stack** button.
 The CloudFormation service will start creating the resources for the stack. <p>After clicking **Create** you will be taken to the *Stack Detail* page for your stack.
 Wait for the Status to reach **CREATE\_COMPLETE**.
 This may take up to 10 minutes.</p>